Editor’s Note: This post was originally published in April 2020 and has been completely revamped and updated for accuracy and comprehensiveness.

-As an example, interactive media designs with sound and time-based content allow the designer to use the Gestalt Laws of Perception to structure user experience.
-There are over 114 laws of Gestalt and most of them apply to visual forms in general.
+For example, interactive media designs with sound and time-based content allow the designer to use the Gestalt laws of perception to structure user experience.
+There are over 114 Gestalt laws, most of which apply to visual forms in general.

 The Prägnanz Principle